Photo courtesy and copyright of Ongava Lodge.

 Safari hides are especially popular among photographers who want to get the perfect shot of African wildlife.
 Some private reserves in Africa build permanent wildlife hides near areas with a lot of animal action to guarantee close sightings for guests.

-I was curious to visit a wildlife hide because I’d never experienced one on safari, but had heard a lot about how incredible they are.
-So I booked a stay at Ongava Lodge near Etosha National Park, which is known for its excellent hide overlooking a waterhole that attracts animals throughout the seasons.
+While at Etosha National Park, we stayed at Ongava Lodge, which is known for its excellent hide overlooking a waterhole that attracts animals throughout the seasons.
 It’s just a short walk through a covered walkway from the main part of the lodge.

 inside of photographic hide at ongava lodge in namibia